-Fishergate Postern Tower

-Fishergate Postern Tower (FPT) was built around 1505.
+Fishergate Postern Tower Fishergate Postern Tower (FPT) was built around 1505.
 It is at the end of Piccadilly, beside a little gateway at an end of the walls.
 Water once filled the gap between this tower and York Castle.
 It has four floors, a narrow spiral staircase, an unusually complete Tudor toilet and many masons' marks.
 The present roof was probably added by 1600 when this turned open battlements into the row of square windows all round the top floor.
 Friends of York Walls lease the tower from the City of York Council.
 Displays here are about the tower and the history of the City Walls.
 Entry is free on our open days, and we can also open for payment.
 Planned Open Day dates are listed in the next column.
 For £20, you can "Sponsor a Stone" in your name or for someone else - you choose a stone on an external wall of the tower, then a certificate and book entries link that stone uniquely to the name you give [the next column explains how to sponsor your own stone].
-Currently we need money for better displays, electrics and for roof repairs.
+Currently we need money for better displays, and for running costs.
 Please help FOYW to carry on returning the tower to fuller community use.

 "Fishergate Postern Tower" - © Dianne Turner & FOYW 2022

-FPT Open Days in 2023
+FPT Open Days in 2025

-Sat 28th & Sun 29th January = Residents Weekend Sat 18th February Sat 18th March Sat 8th April Sat 15th April + Sheriff's Army Patrol. (at FPT approx. 2:30pm ) Sat 29th & Sun 30th April Sat 13th May; + Sat 27th May = Spring BH Weekend Sat 13th May; + Sat 27th May = Spring BH Weekend Sat 17th June Sat 1st July + Sat 15th July Sat 12th August Sat 9th September + Sat 16th September = Heritage Open Days Sat 30th September Sat 7th & Sun 8th October = York Unlocked Sat 28th October = Halloween Saturday Sat 11th November
+Sat 25th & Sun 26th January = Residents Weekend

+Sat 15th February

+Sat 8th March & Sat 22nd March

+Sat 12th April (Sheriff's Army visit), & Sat 26th April

+Sat 10th May

+Sat 24th May = Spring BH Weekend

+Sat 31st May & 7th June = York Festival of Ideas events

+Sat 14th June & Sat 28th June

+Sat 12th July & Sat 26th July

+Sat 9th August & Sat 23rd August

+Sat 13th & Sat 20th September = Heritage Open Days

+Sat 27th & Sun 28th September = York Unlocked

+Sat 25th October = Halloween Saturday

+Sat 8th November

 PLUS other possible dates - check the website for details.
 Free entry.
 Open 10:00am to 4:00pm.
 No need to book.

-All openings are subject to any conditions and restrictions in force at the time.
+Any openings may be restricted by safety issues or by volunteer availability.
 Please check our website, where you may also find extra events.
-If you would like to pay for a special opening please
+If you would like to pay for a special opening please contact us via the email address below.

 Please help us -

 We are an all-volunteer charity that helps people understand and enjoy York's old defensive walls.
-Joining the email list for our monthly newsletter is FREE, to become a full friend: volunteer or make a donation.
-Please use our website at:www.yorkwalls.org.uk or, alternatively, send us an email at: friendsofyorkwalls@gmail.com
+Joining the email list for our bi-monthly newsletter is FREE.
+To become a full friend: volunteer or make a donation.
+Please use our website at:-www.yorkwalls.org.uk or, alternatively, send us an email at: friendsofyorkwalls@gmail.com

-We would like to do more but we need more volunteers - as guides at FPT, to help us with publicity, as walks and talks guides, to join the committee, etc..
+We would like to do more but we need more volunteers - as guides at FPT, to help us with publicity, as walks and talks guides, to join the committee, as a Trustee, etc..

 Sponsoring a Stone

 Stones can be sponsored on the website, or by sending an email message to: stones@yorkwalls.org.uk